GlistEngine/GlistEngine/README.md

 You can install Xcode via App Store, after the installation complete, open it and accept the end user agreement.
 You might need accept this agreement after some macOS updates.

 **2. Install Homebrew**

+Homebrew is a package-manager that helps you manage packages/libraries, GlistEngine uses brew for some of it's dependencies.
+Run the following command in a terminal to install it.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"